 These bedsores extend into the deep tissues, such as muscles, tendons, and ligaments.
 You may see drainage, dead tissue, muscles, and sometimes even bone.
 There is a high risk of infection at this stage, so individuals should be taken to the hospital immediately.
 The patient will need extensive treatment that will likely include surgery.
 Stage 4 bedsores can heal in about 2 years, but some may never heal completely.

-Suppose you or your loved one developed bedsore while in a nursing home, we highly recommend contacting a nursing home abuse lawyer right away.
+Suppose you or your loved one developed a bedsore while in a nursing home, we highly recommend contacting our nursing home abuse attorney right away.
 They will investigate the situation and determine if abuse or neglect played a part in your injuries.

 Wrongful Death in a Nursing Home